Mischief Reef

-Although the reef is well within the Philippines' EEZ and traditional fishing grounds, Mischief Reef has been controlled by the PRC since 1995, and is also claimed by the Republic of China (Taiwan), and Vietnam.
-The PRC performed various reclamation activities at least two locations on the rim of the atoll in the period from 1995 to 2013, but in the period from the end of 2013 to the end of 2016 a large artificial island of 1379 acre was created around the majority of the perimeter of the lagoon.
+Although the reef is well within the Philippines' exclusive economic zone (EEZ) and traditional fishing grounds, Mischief Reef has been controlled by the PRC since 1995, and is also claimed by the Republic of China (Taiwan), and Vietnam.
+The PRC performed various reclamation activities in at least two locations on the rim of the atoll in the period from 1995 to 2013.
+However, from the end of 2013 to the end of 2016 a large artificial island of 1379 acre was created around the majority of the lagoon's perimeter.

-The reef was the subject of a 2016 tribunal ruling by the Permanent Court of Arbitration in The Hague, where the landmark ruling the Nine Dash Line as moot and without basis.
-Mischief reef was also ruled as a low tide elevation (LTE) meaning it cannot possess a territorial 12 mile-boundary regardless of the reclamation and a military base installation by the PRC.
-Their moves only heightened the tension with the Philippines, resulting to a massive defense acquisition of this archipelagic nation.
+The reef was the subject of a 2016 tribunal ruling by the Permanent Court of Arbitration in The Hague, where the landmark ruling stated the nine-dash line as moot and without basis.
+Mischief Reef was also ruled as a low tide elevation (LTE) meaning it cannot possess a territorial 12 mile-boundary regardless of the reclamation and a military base installation by the PRC.
+Mainland China's actions only heightened tensions with the Philippines, resulting in a massive defense acquisition of by the archipelagic nation.

 The area is said to be rich in as of yet unexplored oil and gas fields.

 History and etymology

-One source says that Mischief reef was discovered by Henry Spratly in 1791 and was named after the clipper Mischief that sailed regularly in the South China Sea in the 1850s.
+One source says that Mischief Reef was discovered by Henry Spratly in 1791 and was named after the clipper Mischief that sailed regularly in the South China Sea in the 1850s.

 Location and description

+Mischief Reef is located at 9°55′N 115°32′E. It lies 50 nautical miles east of Union Banks, 239 km west from the Philippine Island of Palawan, within the Philippines’ exclusive economic zone under the United Nations Convention on the Law of the Sea (UNCLOS), and 1109 km south of China's Hainan Island.